Facebook iconHow Much Does a Digital Marketing Agency Cost in 2026?

 As businesses become more accustomed to outsourcing digital marketing efforts, understanding the average cost can help businesses set realistic budgets.

-On average, businesses in 2025 can expect to pay $1,500 to $30,000 per month, depending on the size of the business and the scope of services.
+In 2025, most businesses spend between $1,500 and $30,000 per month, depending on scale, channels, and growth ambition, depending on the size of the business and the scope of services.

 Business SizeMonthly Budget RangeServices Covered